thien/specialk/readme.md

     ./master_enfr.sh
     ./political_data.sh

 That being said, you'll have to compose your own newspaper dataset, since I'm near certain that releasing such a dataset is not allowed by the newspapers for a variety of reasons, ranging from ethical to legal.
+In the root directory there is a zip called newspapers. run the jupyter notebook called `downloader_manual.ipynb` to get the article dataset (you'll need to submit your login for The Times in `times.json` first).

+If `times.json` isn't created use the following format:

+    {
+        "action" : "login",
+        "username": "TIMES_USERNAME",
+        "password": "PASSWORD",
+        "s" : 1,
+        "rememberMe" : "on"
+    }

+After running the notebook run `convert_express.sh` and it'll move it to the base directory.

 ## Running